 (a) Any individual who is at least eighteen (18) years of age and of sound mind is allowed to designate a primary funeral planning agent and alternate agent, if they wish.

-(b) All health care providers, as licensed under the provisions of chapter 29 or 37 of this title, all health care facilities, as defined in chapter 17 of title 23, all funeral directors/embalmers and funeral service establishments as defined in chapter 33.2 of this title, and all crematories and cemeteries, as well as their agents and employees shall be required to comply with all of the provisions of this act.
+(b) All healthcare providers, as licensed under the provisions of chapter 29 or 37 of this title, all healthcare facilities, as defined in chapter 17 of title 23, all funeral directors/embalmers and funeral establishments as defined in chapter 33.2 of this title, and all crematories and cemeteries, as well as their agents and employees, shall be required to comply with all of the provisions of this chapter.

-(e) All individuals, facilities, and establishments listed in subsection (b) of this section shall be held harmless, and shall not be subject to civil suit, either as individual(s), partnership(s) or corporation(s) for complying with the provisions of this chapter.
+(e) All individuals, facilities, and establishments listed in subsection (b) shall be held harmless, and shall not be subject to civil suit, either as individual(s), partnership(s), or corporation(s) for complying with the provisions of this chapter.

 (P.L.
 1999, ch.
 196, § 2.)